DanielVF/generals-bot-runner/readme.md

 - [x] A few simple example bots
 - [x] Start of documentation for bot writing
 - [ ] Show bot information in sidebar
-- [ ] End a round after 2000 steps and restart
+- [x] End a round after 2000 steps or victory

 # Contributing